jlariza/vue-image-compare/README.md

 ## Purpose of this fork

-- allow drag & drop images to compare them
+- allow click & drag images to compare them
 - allow drag & drop of a single image to change only one side
 - allow zoom & pan of the comparison to see details

-You can see the updated features of this fork on : https://image-compare.netlify.com/
+You can see the updated features of this fork on : https://image-compare.netlify.com/ <br>
 And still check the original author website : https://marcincichocki.github.io/vue-image-compare/

-Bellow, the original readme :

 ## Requirements